PRIVATE STUDY

 • Choro Performance Practice: repertoire of master composers

-• Specialized Choro instruments: 7-string, cavaquinho, bandolim
+• Specialized Choro instruments: 7-string, cavaquinho, bandolim (mandolin)

-• Brazilian Jazz Workshop: Improvising approaches
+• Brazilian Jazz Workshop: Improv

-• The Brazilian Northeast: baião, forró, frêvo, xôte, maracatu
+baião, forró, frêvo, xôte, maracatu

 Brazilian Vocal